 The 2020 elections are coordinated by the Jenkins Governance Board members who are not up for re-election this year: Alex Earl, Ullrich Hafner, and Oleg Nenashev.
 These contributors are responsible for managing the process, preparing the nominee list for elections, forming and verifying the voter list, and processing/announcing the election results.

 You can contact the election committee via firstname.lastname@example.org.
 Please use this email for any queries and feedback regarding the elections.

 The Governance Board includes 5 members

-Have election every year, electing 2 people in each year (that means the term is 2 years, without term limit: you can be candidate and be re-elected indefinitely)
+Have election every year, normally electing 2 people in each year (that means the term is 2 years, without term limit: you can be a candidate and be re-elected indefinitely)

-There’ll be a period of 3 weeks designated for the board to encourage the community to send in the nominations.
-The board will meet in private to come up with the list of candidates at the end
+There will be a period of at least 3 weeks designated for the board to encourage the community to submit nominations.
+The board will meet in private to select final candidates

 Any company should not dominate in the board (see below)

 The number of board members affiliated with one company must be less than 50%